pgMemento/pgMemento/README.md

 By passing a 1 to the procedure an additional event trigger for `CREATE TABLE` events is created (not for `CREATE TABLE AS` events).

-**ATTENTION:** It is important to generate a proper baseline on which a table/database versioning can reflect on.
-Before you begin or continue to work with the database and change its content, define the present state as the initial versioning state by executing the procedure `pgmemento.log_table_state` (or `pgmemento.log_schema_state`).
-For each row in the audited tables another row will be written to the 'row_log' table telling the system that it has been 'inserted' at the timestamp the procedure has been executed.
-Depending on the number of tables to alter and on the amount of data that has to be defined as INSERTed this process can take a while.

-**HINT:** When setting up a new database I would recommend to start pgMemento after bulk imports.
-Otherwise the import will be slower and several different timestamps might appear in the transaction_log table.

 Logging can be stopped and restarted by running the `STOP_AUDITING.sql` and `START_AUDITING.sql` scripts.
-Note that theses scripts do not affect (remove) the audit_id column in the logged tables.
+Note that theses scripts do not remove the audit_id column in the logged tables.

 ### 5.3.
 Uninstall pgMemento